gnachman/iterm2-website/source/_includes/3.5/documentation-images.md

 If the file's size exceeds the declared size, the transfer may be canceled.
 This is a security measure to prevent a download gone wrong from using unbounded memory.

+### Discovery

+You can use the [Report Cell Size](documentation-escape-codes.md) control sequence to discover the availability of the protocol.
+A terminal emulator that responds to Report Cell Size can be expected to implement this protocol.
+Alternately, if the [Capabilities](feature-reporting) control sequence is supported, the presence of the `F` feature indicates support for this protocol.

 ### Sample Code

 Sample code for displaying images may be found here.